SOMETHING HAS GONE WRONG

 /e The replica: though baring bearing baring? zero resemblance to the Leisure City Super Target you were shooting for, local authorities would be moved to confiscate it from the vice squad evidence room in a daring, off-hours maneuver.
 Back at precinct HQ, they’d enshrine it behind plexiglass above the Police Athletic League plaques and assorted softball trophies with missing limbs (cold cases).

 /f1 Tubbs (Miami Vice) does not smile.
-Will give no indication that he is pleased.
-Will give no indication that pleased is a state that exists for him.
+Will give no indication that he is pleased nor that pleased is a potential state of existence.

-/f2 The replica becomes an unlikely attraction, a way station for the addicted and criminally unreformed, an altar for the mothers, fathers, and spouses of the disappeared.
-Vice couldn’t get past the cocaine to appreciate the more sublime qualities that would stop visitors in their tracks (states of grace not anywhere in the vicinity of their wheelhouse, though there were the whispers about the Vice Squad lieutenant and his late night meditations.
+/f2 The replica becomes an unlikely attraction, a way station for the addicted and criminally unreformed, an altar for the mothers, fathers, spouses of the disappeared.
+Vice could never get past the cocaine to appreciate its more sublime qualities (states of grace not anywhere in the vicinity of their wheelhouse, though there were the whispers of a lieutenant and late night meditations.
 You can almost hear his black loafers walking away). [insert: edward-james-olmos-with-back-to-camera emoji]

 /f Rule of Thumb: Not to generalize, but _______.

 /g1 Not Lloyd takes you to a telephone company Central Office for a “date.”
 The CO, he calls it, mainly so he’ll get to explain it to you.
 Veritable fallout shelter, he says, like you too should have a hard-on.
 Squat, brick, no windows.
 The local loops (telephone lines) of the pre-cell-phone era congregating in an orgy of copper and polyethylene.
 The past holding tight to a promise it could never hope to fulfill.